adpozuelo/HDNNP/README.md

 <p> HDNNP is my UOC's (Universitat Oberta de Catalunya) final project degree (TFG). </p>

-HDNNP is a feed forward neural network (FFNN) that calculates the macroscopic properties (energy, pressure, conductivity, etc.) of the atom's system.
+HDNNP is a feed forward neural network (FFNN) that calculates the macroscopic properties (energy, pressure, conductivity, etc.) of an atom's system.
 It does so as follows:

 - It learns from the properties of certain sets of systems of atoms (positions in a time sequence and energy for a given temperature and density).